Ninetalesgh/dndcampaign/vault/database/feats.md

 # Class Feats
 ## Artificer

+### The Right Tool for the Job
+You've learned how to produce exactly the tool you need: with [Thieves' Tools](vault/dm/items.md#thieves-tools) or any artisan's tools in hand, you can magically create one set of artisan's tools in an unoccupied space within range 1 *(1.5m)* of you.
+This creation requires 1 hour of uninterrupted work, which can coincide with a short or long rest.
+Though the product of magic, the tools are nonmagical, and they vanish when you use this feature again.

 ### Steel Defender
 Your tinkering has borne you a faithful companion, a [Steel Defender](vault/database/feats.md#steel-defender---summon).
 It is friendly to you and your companions, and it obeys your commands.
 You determine the creature's appearance and whether it has two legs or four; your choice has no effect on its game statistics.